-Register 44 Seats Remaining
+Register 41 Seats Remaining

 Learn what your brain and nervous system need to build your “rally” muscle.
-It is important to build the muscle of climate resilience before disaster happens so
+It is important to build the muscle of climate resilience before disaster happens so that we can be cognitively prepared.
+Discover daily actionable steps you can take to get unstuck and turn your climate despair into climate action.

 Workshop topics include: